How can we store renewable energy? 4 technologies that can help

 Batteries have been around since the 1800s and convert stored chemical energy into electrical energy.

 Advances in technology and falling prices mean grid-scale battery facilities that can store increasingly large amounts of energy are enjoying record growth.
-The world’s largest battery energy storage system so far is the Moss Landing Energy Storage Facility in California, US, where the first 300-megawatt lithium-ion battery – comprising 4,500 stacked battery racks – became operational in January 2021.
+The world’s largest battery energy storage systems include the Moss Landing Energy Storage Facility in California, US, which currently has an energy capacity of 3,000 megawatt hours (MWh) but could eventually host 6 gigawatt hours (GWh) of battery storage.

-Other utility-scale battery energy systems are being planned in countries including Australia, Germany, Japan, the UK, Lithuania and Chile.
+Other countries investing in utility-scale battery energy systems include Australia, Germany, Japan, Lithuania and Chile

 3. Thermal energy storage

-Liquids – such as water – or solid material - such as sand or rocks - can store thermal energy.
+Liquids such as water, or solid materials such as sand or rocks, can store thermal energy.
 Chemical reactions or changes in materials can also be used to store and release thermal energy.

 4. Mechanical energy storage